MatthewRizzo/mattrizzo_devops/README.md

 ## TODO

 * Add a hook that acts as a boostrap
    * curl's the bootstrap script
    * tells the user to run it as sudo
-* Make flag for bootstrap allowing `poetry install` to be done without sudo
-  * change `setup_hooks.sh` so `run_bootstrap()` uses the non-sudo flags
-  * don't want it failing every time a repo is cloned